skjolber/json-log-filter/frameworks/spring-boot-starter-logbook/README.md

 ```

 ## Performance
-In general, incoming requests must be checked for well-formed and compacted before logging.
+In general, incoming requests should be checked for well-formed and compacted before logging,
-If not, the result could be invalid and/or multi-line log statements when logging to console,
+so that the resulting log statement is valid JSON.

-which will cause the logging subsystem to treat structured data as raw text.
+Invalid log statements which will typically cause the log accumulation tool to treat structured data as raw text.
+So that means indexing the log statement will not work very well, thus various metrics and searches will suffer.

-This implementation uses the built-in REST service databinding to detect whether the incoming requests are well-formed.
+This implementation uses the built-in REST service data-binding to detect whether the incoming requests are well-formed.
-So it avoids parsing the data an additional time just for logging, and can also use the much faster
+It then avoids parsing the data an additional time just for JSON logging, and can also use the much faster
 JSON filters provided within this project.

-This is a considerable reduction in complexity / cost for request-response logging.
+__This is a considerable reduction in complexity / cost for request-response logging.__

-Responses produced by our own services are assumed to be well-formed and without linebreaks (i.e. standard JSON).
+Responses produced by our own services are assumed to be well-formed and without line-breaks (i.e. standard JSON).

 ### Streaming
 For request streaming approaches, like